Gram Matrices for Isotropic Vectors: Introduction

-A key aim of this paper is to encode low rank Gram matrices like (\ref{eq:matrixX}) by prime ideals like~(\ref{eq:threebinomials}).
+Our guiding question is how to encode low rank Gram matrices like (\ref{eq:matrixX}) by ideals like~(\ref{eq:threebinomials}).

-Our presentation is organized as follows.
+We now discuss the organization and main results of this paper.
 In Section \ref{sec2} we study the variety of symmetric $kn \times kn$ matrices of rank $r$ with zero diagonal blocks of size $k \times k$.
 Theorem \ref{thm:Vmain} states that the ideal of $(r+1) \times (r+1)$ minors is prime for $r \geq 2k+1$.
-The proof is based on a parametrization of our variety which rests on the isotropic Grassmannian of $k$-planes in $\CC^r$.
+The proof is based on a parametrization of our variety which rests on the orthogonal Grassmannian of $k$-planes in $\CC^r$.
+This variety has gained prominence in cosmology through the work in \cite{ABLPR}.

 In Section \ref{sec3} we turn to theoretical physics.
 The embedding space formalism in conformal field theory takes momentum vectors in $\RR^d$ onto the Lorentz cone in $\RR^r$ where $r=d\!+\!2$.
 Conformal symmetries in $\RR^d$ are thus encoded by the action of the Lorentz group ${\rm SO}(1,r-1)$ on $\RR^r$.
 We consider $n$ fields, given by momentum vectors $P_i$ and polarization vectors $W_i$ for $i=1,2,\ldots,n$.
 This leads to $2n \times 2n$ Gram matrices of rank $r$ with blocks of size~$k=2$.